sky-uk/kfp-operator/docs/quickstart/README.md

 This will trigger run of `penguin-pipeline` once every hour.
 Note that the cron schedule uses a 6-place space separated syntax as defined [here](https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format).

-## Update the serving model location when the pipeline run succeeds
+## Deploy newly trained models

 If the operator has been installed with [Argo-Events](https://argoproj.github.io/argo-events/) support, we can now specify eventsources and sensors to update arbitrary Kubernetes config when a pipeline has been trained successfully.
+In this example we are updating a serving component with the location of the newly trained model.

 ```bash
 kubectl apply -f apply-model-location.yaml